a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/player-states.md

 ![player-jumping.gif](../../../assets/images/player-jumping.gif)

-This state's logic is a bit more complicated from the others.
+This flagManager's logic is a bit more complicated from the others.
-If the player is on the ground and presses the up arrow key, the player will enter its `JUMPING` state.
-The player's `airGroundState` will be changed to `AIR`, and the player will start rising until gravity catches up, at which point the player will fall downwards until it hits the ground again, at which point the player's `airGroundState` will be changed back to `GROUND` and the player will transition into either a standing or walking state.
-While in the air in the `JUMPING` state, the player can move left and right, but will not change the direction it is facing.
-The player is still considered in `JUMPING` state while it is falling downwards, and if the player runs off the edge of a cliff and ends up in the air, that is also considered `JUMPING` state -- basically if the player is in the air, it is put in
+If the player is on the ground and presses the up arrow key, the player will enter its `JUMPING` flagManager.
+The player's `airGroundState` will be changed to `AIR`, and the player will start rising until gravity catches up, at which point the player will fall downwards until it hits the ground again, at which point the player's `airGroundState` will be changed back to `GROUND` and the player will transition into either a standing or walking flagManager.
+While in the air in the `JUMPING` flagManager, the player can move left and right, but will not change the direction it is facing.
+The player is still considered in `JUMPING` flagManager while it is falling downwards, and if the player runs off the edge of a cliff and ends up in the air, that is also considered `JUMPING` flagManager -- basically if the player is in the air, it is put in
-`JUMPING` state.
-I probably should have made a separate falling state but...meh it's not really needed.
+`JUMPING` flagManager.
+I probably should have made a separate falling flagManager but...meh it's not really needed.

 The player's jumping physics are all determined through instance variable values(`gravity`, `jumpHeight`, `jumpDegrade`, `terminalVelocityY`, and `momentumYIncrease) which alter how high the player jumps, how fast the player falls, and what the peak of the jump looks like in terms of motion (e.g. the player can go up and then go right down after reaching